ARMmbed/mbed-os-5-docs/docs/refs/api/connectivity/conn_intro.md

 ###### Socket

 You can use the [Socket](https://docs.mbed.com/docs/mbed-os-api/en/mbed-os-5.6/api/classSocket.html) classes for managing network sockets.
 Once opened, a socket provides a pipe through which data can be sent to and received by a specific endpoint.
-The type of the instantiated socket indicates the underlying protocol to use:
+The type of the instantiated socket indicates the underlying protocol to use.
+Our Socket classes include UDPSocket, TCPSocket and TCPServer.

 ###### NetworkInterface